 Even though English is now owned by any country, in this respect, Indonesia, which can use it in ways appropriate to its own context, it does not, still, have to mean that we have to teach and use it in such a way that it sounds silly with regards to such aspects as rules of grammar and discourse.
 It is in the aspect of local pragmatic norms more that we can be creative, appropriately incorporating our own norms and values that others will have to understand and accept as uniquely ours and us.
 Otherwise, the so-called intelligible English that we have to aspire to the least will not materialize.

 Antoni, F. & Radiana, I (2001, September).
 “Common mistakes students make and what it may suggest we should do to fix the problem: an account of advanced 4 students’ essay-writing workdrafts.”
-Paper presented at an international seminar, Jakarta.
+Paper presented at the LIA International Conference, Jakarta.

 Antoni, F. & Gunawan, M. H. (2005, December).
 “Incorporating local pragmatic norms into TEFL as a way both to put more meaning to it and to respect local cultures: how feasible?”
 Paper presented at the 53rd TEFLIN Int’l Conference, Yogyakarta.